 The most popular kitchens designs of 2020 are easily categorized by layout, colors, and new features.
 Layout trends often indicate a shift in new ways to play with space societal thinking, and it’s interesting fun to see how current design and fashion is a response from previous trends changes over the years.
 New technology expands what is possible in the modern kitchen, turning us into at-home cooks through our appliances features advance yearly as technology does.
 For example, appliances we now take for granted were, at one point in time, highly sought-after features that cost a pretty penny.

-Let’s take a look at 2019’s most popular kitchen trends.
+Let’s take a look at the 2020s most popular kitchen trends.

 When examining the most popular kitchen designs in 2019, the first aspect to explore is the layout.
 The layout is the foundation that supports the rest of the interior design when it comes to function and fashion.

-- Open Shelving – Increasing desire for more space, homeowners and designers are still leaning strongly into the open shelving concept in 2019.
+- Open Shelving – The increasing desire for more space, homeowners, and designers are still leaning strongly into the open shelving concept in 2019.
 Open shelving gives the room the feeling more spacious, yet also appears to save space by not requiring closures.